yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 Here are some recommendations and comparisons of all current options against the default bilinear filter.

 `Nearest Neighbor` is ideal for pixel art style games like `UNDERTALE` or `OCTOPATH TRAVELER`, it can also provide the best results when the game’s rendering resolution matches the window or display’s resolution.
-It has the lowest performance cost of all options.
+It and `Bilinear` have the lowest performance cost of all the options.

 {{< single-title-imgs-compare
 	"OCTOPATH TRAVELER (Bilinear Vs. Nearest Neighbour)"